-1 NOTE: Use the global override if you only have one backend.
+NOTE: Use the global override if you only have one backend.
 If you do use the global override, be sure to read all the caveats below.

-You can globally override a host if your service has multiple domains to serve but they are all same assets (e.g., assetslexample.com) and assetslexample.com) and you want to normalize them (e.g., assetslexample.com).
+You can globally override a Host if your service has multiple domains to serve but they are all same assets (e.g., assets1.example.com) and assets2.example.com) and you want to normalize them (e.g., assets.example.com).
 To globally override a host, follow the steps below:

-- 1. Log in to the Fastly web interface and click the Configure link. - 2.
-From the service menu, select the appropriate service. - 3.
-Click the Edit configuration button and then select Clone active.
+- 1. Log in to the Fastly web interface. - 2.
+From the All services page, select the appropriate service.
+You can use the search box to search by ID, name, or domain. - 3.
+Click the Edit configuration button and then select the option to clone the active version.
 The Domains page appears. - 4.
 Click the Settings link.
 The Settings page appears. - 5.
 Click the Override host switch.
 The Override host header field appears.

-- 6. In the Override host header field, type the hostname of your override host based on the origin you are using: - If you are using Amazon S3 as your origin, type <yourbucket>.s3.amazonaws.com. - If you are using Google Cloud Storage as your origin, type <your bucket name>.storage.googleapis.com). - 7.
+- 6. In the Override host header field, type the hostname of your override Host based on the origin you are using: - If you are using Amazon S3 as your origin, enter <yourbucket>.s3.amazonaws.com. - If you are using Google Cloud Storage as your origin, enter <your bucket name>.storage.googleapis.com. - 7.
 Click the Save button.
 The new override host header appears in the Override host section. - 8.
 Click the Activate button to deploy your configuration changes.